 It was Jimmy Connors and Stan Smith in the 1970s.
-Connors again, plus John McEnroe, Chris Evert and Martina Navratilova in the 1980s.
+John McEnroe, Chris Evert and Martina Navratilova in the 1980s.
 The 1990s were all about Andre Agassi, Jim Courier, Michael Chang and, of course, Pete Sampras.

-It was Andy Roddick and the Williams sisters in the 2000s.
-Then Serena Williams herself through the 2010s and even in 2020, as newcomers Cori “Coco” Gauff and Sofia Kenin have just begun to share the spotlight with US tennis’ greatest champion.
+Andy Roddick and the Williams sisters dominated the 2000s.
+Then Serena Williams herself through the 2010s and even into 2020, as newcomers Cori “Coco” Gauff and Sofia Kenin have just begun to share the spotlight with US tennis’ greatest champion.

-From information on accessing all the best Colorado betting apps, to all the different ways you can bet on tennis, below is a detailed look at how you can wager on the biggest tennis matches right here in Colorado.
+From how to register at the best Colorado betting apps, to all the different ways you can bet on tennis, below is a detailed look at how to bet on tennis matches right here in Colorado.

 Betting on tennis isn’t all that different from betting on other sports.
 Here’s a look at the basic ways you can bet on tennis: